ChefData/Cloud-Migration-Proposal/Part_2-TD.md

 ## Design Rationale

 The design for migrating PETRA to AWS focuses on leveraging AWS's scalability, security, and managed services.
-Here’s the rationale behind the critical design choices:
+Here's the rationale behind the critical design choices:

 ### Assessment Services

-- **Migration Evaluator** gives you the insights that help accelerate decision-making for migration to AWS.
+- **Migration Evaluator** gives you insights that help accelerate decision-making regarding migration to AWS.
-- **Application Discovery Service (ADS)** within Migration Hub to discover on-premises servers and databases and their behavior to plan cloud migrations
+- **Application Discovery Service (ADS)** within Migration Hub to discover on-premises servers and databases and their behaviour to plan cloud migrations

 ### Migration Services

 - **AWS Application Migration Service (MGN)** simplifies and expedites your AWS migration by automatically converting your physical, virtual, or cloud servers to run natively on AWS.
-- **AWS Migration Hub** is the central location to collect server and application inventory data for the assessment, planning, and tracking of migrations to AWS.
+**AWS Migration Hub** is the central location for collecting server and application inventory data for assessing, planning, and tracking migrations to AWS.
 - **AWS Database Migration Service (AWS DMS)** helps you move your databases and analytics workloads to AWS quickly and securely.

 ### Data Transfer Services